-The duo, signed from Manchester United and Stoke City respectively, were instrumental as the Bluebirds came back from behind to beat Norwich City 2-1 on Saturday afternoon
+The duo, signed from Man Utd and Stoke respectively, were instrumental as the Bluebirds came back from behind to beat Norwich City 2-1 on Saturday

 And Solskjaer reserved special praise for Zaha, who was introduced in the 38th minute as a tactical substitution to replace Peter Whittingham.

 "Sometimes you've just got to make the decision, what you think is right," the Norwegian told reporters.

 "He'll lift the crowd and the players and maybe frighten their defenders because he's such a great and exciting talent.

 "David [Moyes] trusted me to take him one step further and give him games.
 Going forward he's one of the best I've seen; he's a young lad and we want him to just give us what he can do and that was a great debut for him."